olinjs/olinjs/classes/class4/README.md

 as specified by the `method` attribute of the opening `<form>` tag.
 The `action` attribute specifies the URL.

-Now lets hook up the routing to make these forms actually do something.
+Now let's hook up the routing to make these forms actually do something.

 Create a new file in the `routes` directory named `getCat.js` and put the following in it:
 ```javascript